Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Benchmarking on

-\textbf{Setup. }To examine whether mainstream automated code generation strategies are effective at the application level, we conduct a controlled comparison on GPT-5.2 under identical settings and the same evaluation pipeline.
-We use GPT-5.2 as the base model because it attains strong baseline performance while remaining cost-efficient, enabling scalable controlled experiments.
-We instantiate three representative strategy families. \textbf{(S1) Feedback-driven self-repair} performs a single post-generation repair using generated test cases. \textbf{(S2) Automated environment repair} patches missing dependencies and build artifacts to improve executability. \textbf{(S3) Planning-driven generation} distills requirements into an explicit plan before staged implementation.
-All strategies are evaluated on the same task set using the same functional and non-functional suites as the baseline.
-Fig. \ref{fig:rq4_strategies_overview} summarizes the end-to-end workflows of the three evaluated strategies.
+\textbf{Setup.} To examine whether common automated code generation strategies help in application-level generation, we conduct a controlled comparison on GPT-5.2 under the same evaluation pipeline.
+This experiment is intended as a single-model controlled study rather than a universal ranking of all strategy families.
+We use GPT-5.2 as the base model because it shows strong baseline performance at moderate cost, which makes repeated controlled comparison practical.
+We evaluate three representative one-shot strategies: \textbf{(S1)} feedback-driven self-repair, which performs one repair step using generated tests;\textbf{ (S2)} automated environment repair, which patches missing dependencies and build artifacts; and \textbf{(S3)} planning-driven generation, which adds an explicit plan before staged implementation.
+Fig.~\ref{fig:rq4_strategies_overview} summarizes their end-to-end workflows.